hbrobotics/hbrc_ros_robot_platform/electrical/master_board/rev_a/to_do.md

 * (DONE) Add the low pass filter to the current sense.
 * (DONE) Clean up schematic sheet to remove white space where voltage dividers were.
-* Add ADC to at least 2 more servos: NO. Out of of ADC pins.
+* (NO) Add ADC to at least 2 more servos: NO. Out of of ADC pins.

 ## Connectors